 Wednesday, October 26, 3–3:45 pm Get in the Halloween spirit with scary stories presented by two talented musicians.
 Andy Strain is a professional trombonist and educator and Aaron is a master percussionist.
 Location: 110 Tunstead Ave, San Anselmo.
 For more info, visit their website.

 Many families in Marin and the North Bay have fond memories of visiting the popular pumpkin patch at Cardoza Ranch outside Petaluma.
 In 2005, the Sonoma County Agricultural Preservation & Open Space District and the Sonoma County Regional Parks Department acquired Cardoza Ranch, also known as Tolay Lake Ranch, turning its 1,737 acres of farmland into a county park.

-Fall's weather is some of the finest of the year in Marin and the San Francisco Bay Area, so make sure you take some time to hit the trail and take in a hike before the weather turns really rainy.
-The coastal areas in Northern California are particularly nice in the fall, and are often warmer and clearer than it is inland.
+Fall offers some of the finest weather of the year in Marin and the San Francisco Bay Area, so make sure you take some time to hit the trail and take in a hike before the weather turns cold and wet.
+The coastal areas in Northern California are particularly nice in the fall, and are often warmer and clearer than inland.

 Here are five of our favorite fall outdoor excursions in Marin County that are perfect for families.

 The Tennessee Valley trail is one of Marin's most popular spots for outdoor recreation, and a favorite with hikers, cyclists, and trail runners of all ages.
 This easy 3.4-mile out-and-back hike has its halfway point at Tennessee Cove, home to a beautiful beach that's a perfect place for a picnic or mid-hike break.
 It's manageable with an offroad jogging stroller, too.
 Go during the week or in the mornings to avoid weekend crowds in the parking area.